-- 140. It's not permissible to make an in-year redetermination of schools' budget shares other than in the explicit circumstances allowed for within the 2018 (No. 2) Regulations, which relate to: - sixth form funding - · early years funding - reallocation of funding for excluded pupils - rates - 141.
-Therefore, any in-year underspends that are not covered by the clauses above should be carried forward to the next funding year. - 142.
-Any DSG underspend brought forward from the previous year can be used to support the growth or falling rolls fund in the schools block, the central school services block, the high needs block, or the early years block. - 143.
-The local authority would need to consult its schools forum, and would have to approve allocations from the underspend to any central budgets, where amounts have to be approved by the forum. - 144.
+- 195. It's not permissible to make an in-year redetermination of schools' budget shares other than in the explicit circumstances allowed for within the Schools and Early Years Finance (England) Regulations 2020 which relate to: - sixth form funding - early years funding - reallocation of funding for excluded pupils - rates - risk protection arrangements - 196.
+Therefore, any in-year underspends that are not covered by the clauses above should be carried forward to the next funding year. - 197.
+Any DSG underspend brought forward from the previous year can be used to support the growth or falling rolls fund in the schools block, the central school services block, the high needs block, or the early years block.

+- 198. The local authority would need to consult its schools forum, and would have to approve allocations from the underspend to any central budgets, where amounts have to be approved by the forum. - 199.
 Alternatively, local authorities can carry forward an underspend to the next funding period and allocate it to schools via the funding formula.
 In this situation, the local authority would again need to consult with its schools forum.
-In-year reallocations to schools cannot be made as these do not comply with the 2018 (No. 2) Regulations. - 145.
+In-year reallocations to schools cannot be made as these do not comply with the Schools and Early Years Finance (England) Regulations 2020. - 200.
 Local authorities can adjust rates outside of the funding formula; at year-end, those adjustments must be reflected as being part of the individual schools budget (ISB) in the S251 outturn statement and in the school's accounts.
 The effect on the school will be zero since any change in reported funding will be offset by an equal and opposite change in the cost of the rates.